AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 $stealth [= opt1 [| opt2 [| opt3 [...]]]]
 ```

-`opt(i)` stand for certain Stealth Mode options disabled by the modifier.
+`opt(i)` stand for certain Tracking protection options disabled by the modifier.
 The modifier can contain any number of specific options (see below) or none.
-In the latter case the modifier disables all the Stealth Mode features.
+In the latter case the modifier disables all the Tracking protection features.

 The list of the available modifier options: